bartoszmajsak/playground/service-entry-poc/README.md

 * `ServiceEntry` named `gist-local` allows to refer to `gist.local` host from our proxy app, so that the URL of the service we want to reach stays the same (trick for the `VirtualService` to work).
 * `ServiceEntry` named `gist-ext` registers `ServiceEntry` external to the mesh which points to `gist.githubusercontent.com` over `HTTPS`.
 * `VirtualService` will dispatch a call made to `gist.local` to different endpoints outside of the mesh based on some critiera (in this case `x-end-user` header).
 It does that by rewriting the URI to point to the actual location.
-* `DestinatioRule` is needed as we originate our calls from the proxy app using `HTTP`, but be need to set a TLS client to reach external location using `HTTPS`.
+* `DestinationRule` is needed as we originate our calls from the proxy app using `HTTP`, but be need to set a TLS client to reach external location using `HTTPS`.

 ### Testing